statchamber/ebook-to-chatml-conversion/README.md

 Drone World by Jim Kochanoff - gemma 2 9B @ 8192 context ([chatml](examples/Drone-World_chatml.txt) | [regular](examples/Drone-World_converted.txt))

 The awakening by L C Ainsworth - kukulemon 7B Q8_0 @ 4096 context ([chatml](examples/The-awakening-Dark-Passenger_chatml.txt) | [regular](examples/The-awakening-Dark-Passenger_converted.txt))
-## how does it work?
+## how does it work in 10 steps?
-1. get text from ./ebooks (.txt or .epub)
+1. load book text (.txt or .epub) into a json ile
-2. breaks text into chunks
+2. break the text into smaller chunks (5 lines at a time)
-3. finds character names using AI and replace them with masked names
+3. detect character names and aliases using an entity detection model and mask them with generic labels (Character_1, Character_2, etc)
-4.  creates short summaries of each chunk
+4. create summaries of text occasionally to use in prompts and to improve accuracy
-5. using gbnf grammar and a summary, convert each chunk to dialogue format
+5. add context lines to the start and end of each chunk to improve accuracy
-6. turns masked names back into the original character names
+6. label/convert each chunk using few-shot prompts and GBNF grammar
+7. process the converted text
+8. track progress and give eta
+9. unmask character names, replacing the generic lables with original names
-7.  saves as plain text and chatml format
+10. save the converted lines in both plaintext and chatml format
 ## setup
 1. run `git clone https://github.com/statchamber/ebook-to-chatml-conversion.git`
 2. install [koboldcpp](https://github.com/LostRuins/koboldcpp/releases/) and load a gguf model with at least 4096 context